Academic credit arrangements/Regulations

 Pass marks and requirements

-- An MPH requires successful completion of 8 modules (a minimum of 2 from each module group), plus the dissertation module, at Masters-level.
+- An Masters-level award in Public Health requires successful completion of 8 modules (a minimum of 2 from each module group), plus the dissertation module, at Masters-level.

-- A Diploma in Public Health requires successful completion of 8 modules (a minimum of 2 from each module group), at Masters-level, but not the dissertation module.
+- A Diploma-lelve award in Public Health requires successful completion of 8 modules (a minimum of 2 from each module group), at Masters-level, but not the dissertation module.

-- A Certificate in Public Health requires successful completion of 4 modules, at Masters-level.
+- A Certificate-level award in Public Health requires successful completion of 4 modules, at Masters-level.

-- The Masters-level pass mark is 50% (but see Condonement option below).
+- The Masters-level pass mark is 50% for all awards (but see Condonement option below).

-- Students are eligible to apply for the MPH programme, if they have successfully passed two modules at the 50% level, AND have not failed any module (failing a module means not achieving a 50% mark after one submission plus two resubmissions).
+- Students are eligible to apply for the Programme, if they have successfully passed two modules at the 50% level, AND have not failed any module (failing a module means not achieving a 50% mark after one submission plus two resubmissions).

-- Students wishing to study for a Diploma must also apply for the MPH programme under the same conditions.
+- Students wishing to study for a Diploma-level award must also apply for the Masters-level Programme under the same conditions.

-- Students who have failed a module may still be eligible to study for a Certificate.
+- Students who have failed a module may still be eligible to study for a Certificate-lvele award.

-- Module passes achieved prior to a student joining the MPH programme will count towards a Diploma/MPH, but it would normally be expected that they have been achieved up to two semesters before joining the programme (exceptions will be made in semester 15b for students who have already passed a higher number of modules before applying for the MPH track)
+- Module passes achieved prior to a student joining the Programme will count towards an award, but it would normally be expected that they have been achieved within two semesters before joining the programme

-The clauses below apply to all students studying on the MPH/Diploma programme:
+The clauses below apply to all students studying on the Master/Diploma-level award Programme:

 Re-enrolment on modules